haotran-california/rust_node_blog/js_runtime_part_1.md

    The V8 platform is the interface that manages operating system-level resources such as threads and tasks.
 It provides the execution environment for isolates to run.

 2. **Isolate**
-   An isolate is an independent instance of the V8 engine, where JavaScript code is executed.
+   An isolate is an independent instance of the V8 engine, where Javascript code is executed.
 Each isolate has its own heap, and objects within one isolate are not accessible from another, providing isolation between different executions.

 3. **Context**
    A context is an execution environment within an isolate.
 It holds the global object.
 This global holds associated variables, functions, and objects.
 Each context is separate from other contexts within the same isolate, meaning they have distinct global states and do not share variables or functions.